-Federal law says the mildly psychoactive cannabinoid is legal, but is Delta-8-THC legal in Minnesota?
+Recent changes to federal law made Delta-8-THC legal, but is Delta-8-THC legal in Minnesota?
 And if so, where can you find it?

 Luckily, Minnesota’s hemp laws seem to clear the way for the sale and possession of Delta-8-THC in the state.
-The state’s definition for legal hemp matches the federal definition, which includes hemp derived extracts, cannabinoids, isomers, and other hemp derivatives.
+The state’s definition for legal hemp matches the federal definition, which includes hemp-derived extracts, cannabinoids, isomers, and other hemp derivatives.
+That makes Delta-8-THC legal in Minnesota.

 Disclaimer: We’re always working to stay informed on the latest Delta-8 laws and research.
 However, state laws are subject to change and we advise that you do your own research to verify the information you find in this article.
 This is not intended as legal advice.